The minimal periodicity for integral bases of pure number fields: Introduction

 \section{Introduction}

 A classical problem in algebraic number theory is to study the ring of integers $\mathcal{O}_K$ of a number field $K$, in particular for the pure fields $K=\mathbb{Q}(\theta)$ with $\theta^n=a$ (see \cite{Gaal2019Book} for a modern treatment).
+Throughout we assume that $a$ is $n$th-power-free, $a\neq\pm1$, and that $x^n-a$ is irreducible over $\Bbb Q$ (equivalently, $[K_a:\Bbb Q]=n$).
 Recently, two complementary phenomena have guided works on this direction.
 First, in small degrees (\(3\le n\le 9\)) Ga\'al--Remete \cite{GR17} showed that the \emph{global pattern} of integral bases is \emph{periodic} as \(a\) varies, with period \(n^2\).
 In particular, if one writes an integral basis with rational coefficients in the \(\{1,\theta,\dots,\theta^{n-1}\}\)-coordinates, then every prime dividing a denominator must divide \(n\) (a global restriction that already foreshadows a local explanation).
 This offers a striking, hands‑on picture of regularity in families of pure fields.
 Secondly, for general \(n\) and squarefree \(a\), Jakhar--Khanduja--Sangwan \cite{JKS21} gave \emph{explicit} integral bases and proved a global period \(n\cdot\prod_{p\mid n}p\).
 Their construction is intrinsically local: it splices together \(p\)-integral bases at primes \(p\mid n\) and encodes, for each \(m=1,\dots,n-1\), a $p$‑adic denominator exponent and a small “linear correction”.
 The dependence on \(a\) is controlled by a short list of $p$‑adic invariants (e.g. \(v_p(a^{p-1}-1)\)), revealing that only one extra $p$‑adic digit beyond \(p^{e_p}\parallel n\) is ever needed to fix the local shape at \(p\).